MachangDoniel/Foodier/README.md

 ## Apps Overview
 Foodier consists of two separate apps:
-- **[Foodier!](Foodier/)**: A seamless and personalized food ordering experience for customers.
+- **[Foodier!](Foodier!/)**: A seamless and personalized food ordering experience for customers.
-- **[Foodier Restaurant!](Foodier%20Restaurant/)**: A comprehensive restaurant management platform for handling orders, menus, and customer requests.
+- **[Foodier!
+Restaurant](Foodier!%20Restaurant/)**: A comprehensive restaurant management platform for handling orders, menus, and customer requests.

 ---

 ## Features Overview

 ### Foodier!
-The **[Foodier!](Foodier/)** app enables customers to explore a variety of dishes and restaurants, with options to save favorites, manage orders, and customize their experience.
+The **[Foodier!](Foodier!/)** app enables customers to explore a variety of dishes and restaurants, with options to save favorites, manage orders, and customize their experience.

 #### Key Screens
 1. **Splash Screen**: Welcomes users with a vibrant introduction.